I am Rohan, an experienced Ed-Tech Product Manager and a recently graduated Learning Engineer.

 By the time I left EI, I realized my real passion lay in building large scale personalized learning systems.
 I applied and got selected for LearnLab’s summer school-an intensive 1-week course focused on creating technology-enhanced learning experiences and building intelligent tutoring systems at Carnegie Mellon University (CMU), Pittsburgh.
 This was truly an enlightening experience, there were lectures and workshops on ACT-R, production rules tutors, bayesian knowledge tracing, knowledge component analysis using Datashop etc. My final project was with Dr. Ryan Baker on ‘class level differences in student bugs’.

 Post LearnLab’s summer school, I joined a very young startup - Funtoot, as a Product Manager.
 Funtoot was attempting to create India’s most cutting edge adaptive learning system for Grade 2-10 Math.
 As of today, Funtoot is a multistep, feedback based learning system, currently being used by roughly 120,000 students across 200+ schools.

-While EI drove me more towards science of learning, Funtoot made me into a robust product manager-the kind that can effortlessly manage user needs by not necessarily being a feature junkie.
+While EI drove me more towards science of learning, Funtoot made me a robust Product Manager-the kind that can effortlessly manage user needs by not necessarily being a feature junkie.
 In the short span of 2 years, we shipped four different products-a better version of Funtoot, a content authoring tool, a parent app and a teacher interface with reporting, revision and test functionalities.

 I joined CMU’s METALS program last August to become a Learning Engineer architecting empowering learning solutions.